blue-ocean-travella/hratx41-travello/readme.md

     * What were the user stories /  what was MVP (mention Minimal Viable Product)

 ## How does the app work?

+- The user enters in a destination on the Search Bar Page component of the React Application.
+- The application makes an API call to Express server.
+- The Express server makes an API call to Google API and scrape the appliable data needed.
+- The data received from Google API is constructed into an object and send to state in React.
+- The Category Page component extracts the data from state and display the data according to the users category preferences.
+- The user makes seletions in each category and these options selected are send back to the Express server.
+- The Express server saves the data into MongoDB with a quiery and uses the user name as a reference when saving the options.
+- The Itenarary Page component make a Express server request for the applicable optiond according to the users name.
+- The server makes a quiery to the databse for the data and send the options back to the Itenanrary Page componant.
+- The Itenarary Page component displays the options using Reacts time line library
+- The user have the option to delete the options selected in the itenarary, or display more info on options.

     * What happens behind the scenes when the user interacts with it?
     * OR What are all the place the data travels?
 What happens to that data?